History of the term Wallon: Walloon Provinces and the "Pays Wallon"

-Before the widespread use of Wallonie to designate the Romance-speaking regions of what is now Belgium, several terms were used to describe the area.
-Albert Henry identified the expressions provinces wallonnes (attested from the 16th century) and pays wallon (more rarely used before the 18th century).
-These terms often referred to a larger area than what would later be defined as the Belgique romane (Romance-speaking Belgium).
-The use of these expressions became more common during the French Republic and Napoleonic Empire, and under the United Kingdom of the Netherlands, eventually gaining popularity following Belgian independence in 1830.
-Historian Jules Michelet, for instance, used pays wallon to evoke the French cultural character of the region, highlighting its deep linguistic and poetic ties to France.
+Before the term Wallonie came into use to designate the Romance-speaking regions of the Southern Netherlands or Belgium, phrases like pays wallon or terre wallonne were used.
+Albert Henry identified two expressions: provinces wallonnes (used as early as the 16th century) and pays wallon (more rarely attested before the 18th century).
+These terms referred to a territory larger than what would later be recognized as the Belgique romane or Romance-speaking Belgium.
+The use of these expressions merged with the notion of Belgique romane during the French Republic and Empire, as well as under the United Kingdom of the Netherlands, becoming more common after Belgium's independence.
+For instance, Jules Michelet used pays wallon in a historical context: